 These photos don’t look any different to me in terms of color and sharpness than the shots I got from my One600.
 Photoshop Elements made these scans look way better than the actual photos, in which all colors looked brown.
 Even though Polaroid integral prints always had muted, off colors, the brownness of these prints (and the black corners where the emulsion has eroded) has got to be because the film is so long expired.

 Polaroid’s integral-film cameras were popular when I was a kid in the 1970s and 1980s and I always wanted one.
 Even now I’m charmed when this camera shoots out a print which develops before my eyes.
-But as I look at each of these photos (and all the others in my Polaroid OneStep 600 gallery) I keep thinking that I could have done so much more with these subjects using pretty much any non-Polaroid camera in my collection.
+But as I look at each of these photos I keep thinking that I could have done so much more with these subjects using pretty much any non-Polaroid camera in my collection.